Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 It is one of the best international selling Python books that teaches Python 3 to everyone, including technically inclined beginners and liberal art majors, and geeks alike.
 The books give you step-by-step instructions and walk you through each program, teaching you to write programs quickly and efficiently in Python.
 The author, AI Sweigart, also challenges his readers with updated practice projects at the end of each chapter.

-You will learn Python's basics and explore rich library modules for performing tasks like scraping data of websites, reading PDF and word documents, and automating clicking and typing tasks.
+You will learn Python's basics and explore rich library modules for performing tasks like scraping data from websites, reading PDF and word documents, and automating clicking and typing tasks.
 The second edition of the book includes an additional brand-new chapter on input validation and tutorials on automating Gmail and Google Sheets, plus tips on automatically updating CSV files.

 Apart from the new chapter, you also learn to create programs that effortlessly perform good feats of automation to search for text in a file or across multiple files, create, update, move, and rename files and folders, search the web and download online content, update and format data in Excel spreadsheets of any size, fill out online forms and more.

-Finally, general programming concepts like exception handling, development tools are also covered in this book.
+Finally, general programming concepts like exception handling, and development tools are also covered in this book.
 The book also covers Python tools such as decorators, descriptors, metaclasses, and Unicode processing for advanced readers and programmers.

 ‘Head-First Python’ by Paul Barry is the best book to learn python, a quick and easy fix for you if you wish to learn the basics of Python programming without having to slog through counterproductive tutorials and books.
 The book helps you in gaining a quick grasp of the fundamentals of Python programming and working with built-in functions and data structures.
-The book then moves to help you build your web application, exception handling, data wrangling, and other concepts.
+The book then moves on to help you build your web application, exception handling, data wrangling, and other concepts.
 The head first Python makes use of a visual format rather than a text-based approach, helping you to see and learn better.

 The author is Paul Barry, a lecturer at the Institute of Technology, Carlow, Ireland.
 Before entering the academic world, he worked for over a decade in the IT industry.
 He is the author of individual well-known programming books, such as Programming the Network with Perl, Head First Programming, and Head First Python.

 The book challenges you with a collection of 250 problems to test your Python skills.
 The problems are representative of interview questions that are asked at leading software companies.
 The problems are illustrated with 200 figures, 300tested programs, and 150 additional variants followed by detailed solutions.
 The book further mentions a summary of the non-technical aspects of interviewing tips on negotiating the best offer and guiding the best way to use EPI.
-Summary of data structures, algorithms are also provided to brush up your knowledge.
+Summary of data structures and algorithms are also provided to brush up your knowledge.

 The book is designed in a series of chapters on basic and advanced data structures.
 Each chapter starts with a brief introduction, case study, top tips, and a review of the essential library methods, finally followed by broad and thought-provoking problems.